mesb/mesb.github.io/_posts/2016-08-16-on-methods-of-my-craft.md

 ---
 layout: post
-title: On methods of my craft
+title: A few applications of the Unix alias command
 publish: true
 ---

+# On the methods of my craft

 Programming has art, science and craftmanship in it.
 It is really hard to capture exactly what it is about, for the various practitioners think about it